khaled-rahman/FastFeatGen/README.md

 Some extracted features can be found [here](https://drive.google.com/drive/folders/1X8qFrkBZM-Anzt3Z8U-duK0R313pLfSA?usp=sharing).
 Our results and log files can be found at `results` folder.

 ## Contact
 This tool is maintained by Md.
 Khaledur Rahman.
-If you face any problem or have any query, don't hesitate to send an eamil to khaled.cse.07@gmail.com or, morahma@iu.edu
+If you face any problem or have any query, don't hesitate to send an email to khaled.cse.07@gmail.com or, morahma@iu.edu